-- Recognise the signs preceding unexpected changes.
-You’ll be surprised what mindfulness can do to bring things to your awareness that you would have otherwise missed or subsconciously chosen to ignore.
-For instance, heightened awareness that comes from a regular mindfulness practice can make you sensitive to changes in relationships long before things spiral out of control.
+- Recognize the signs preceding unexpected changes.
+You’ll be surprised what mindfulness can do to make you aware of things you would have otherwise ignored or missed completely.
+For instance, a heightened awareness that comes from a regular mindfulness practice can make you sensitive to changes in relationships long before things spiral out of control.

-- Recognise that every situation is due to a confluence of events and you control only a tiny part — yourself.
+- Recognize that every situation is because of a confluence of events and you control only a tiny part — yourself.
 I’m not trying to sound fatalistic but once you understand that you can only control a small part of reality (yourself) then you are less likely to take so much personal responsibility for bad outcomes.
 You still strive for goals … you just don’t attach yourself to the result.

-- Recognise that change is not linear.
+- Recognize that change is not linear.
 Expect to take two steps forward and one step back.
 Don’t expect ‘the dots’ to line up for you to connect them.
-If you feel you’re going in circles remind yourself that you’re actually going in spirals.
-You may revisit the same point in a process several times but the YOU that revisits that point is changing each moment.
+If you feel you’re going in circles remind yourself that you’re going in spirals.
+You may revisit the same point in a process several times but YOU that revisits that point is changing each moment.

-- Understand and internalise this fact : The past is not a predictor of your future.
-Just because that’s how you’ve always been doesn’t mean you can’t be something different in this moment.
-With conscious effort you can make a choice to think completely differently.
+- Understand and internalize this fact: The past is not a predictor of your future.
+Just because that’s how you’ve always been doesn’t mean you can’t be something different at this moment.
+With conscious effort, you can make a choice to think completely differently.

 - Robin Sharma suggests that you try to do one scary thing each week.
 This is very useful for developing a sense of confidence.
 It also sets the tone for a more proactive attitude to change.
 By taking change (in the form of new situations) head on you are much less likely to feel intimidated by it.

 - Expect change to be gradual.
-In our consumerist society we are very impatient with most things.
+In our consumerist society, we are very impatient with most things.
 We expect to see change happen overnight.
-Changing habits and mindsets is a process requires repetition.
+Changing habits and mindsets is a process that requires repetition.
 A lot of it.
 Having unrealistic expectations will only frustrate you and slow you down.

-- Realise that fear of change is usually fear of the unknown.
-Recognise the fear.
+- Realize that fear of change is usually fear of the unknown.
+Recognize the fear.
 Feel it as sensations in your body.
 Then take action anyway.

 - Deal with change one moment at a time.
-Accepting change is lot easier one moment at a time.
-Projecting too far into the future when it comes to accepting change is difficult and usually self defeating.
+Accepting change is a lot easier one moment at a time.
+Projecting too far into the future when it comes to accepting change is difficult and usually self-defeating.